 - Upstream activities comprise all operations from exploration to production and gas processing (up to the first point of sale), including LNG liquefaction plants if located before the first point of sale.

-- This is the key performance indicator for OGCI’s 2025 upstream methane target.
+- This is the key performance indicator for OGCI’s 2025 upstream methane target of well below 0.20%.
 It includes total upstream methane emissions from all operated gas and oil assets.
 Emissions intensity is calculated as a share of marketed gas.

 - Upstream flaring intensity is calculated on the basis of the volume of gas flared per million tonnes of oil equivalent produced on an operated basis.

 Aggregate OGCI data on low carbon investment and R&D include only 10 companies in most cases.
 These companies reported investments totalling US$12.6 billion on low carbon technologies in 2021, an increase of 91% over 2020.
 Renewable energies accounted for over half of the investment, comprising the bulk of the acquisition spend.
 Organic investment in CCUS more than doubled over the year, spread across many companies.

 R&D spending on low carbon technologies rebounded in 2021, growing 52% in absolute terms over the year and accounting for 17% of total R&D spend.
 The total spend on low carbon technologies, taking investments and R&D together, amounted to $40 billion over the five years from 2017 to 2021.

 |Total investment in low carbon technologies1||US$ billion||4.7 (10)||5.6 (10)||6.4 (10)||6.6 (10)||12.6 (10)|